-Maine is lucky enough to be one of only a few states in the U.S. that have a sizeable moose population.
+Maine is lucky enough to be one of only a few states in the U.S. that has a sizable moose population.
 State biologists estimate the Maine moose population to be around 75,000—that’s the largest concentration of moose in the country next to Alaska.

 For many visitors, catching a glimpse of the iconic Maine moose is an once-in-a-lifetime experience.
 They are majestic to watch, and it’s always exciting to capture one on film.
 Did you know that a mature bull moose can easily tip the scales at 1000 pounds or more, and their antlers span an average of six feet?